Te Rāhui Solar Farm

-The Te Rāhui solar farm is a proposed photovoltaic power station in the Taupō District of New Zealand.
-It is to be built on a 1022 hectare site 35 km east of Taupō.
-The farm will be owned by Nova Energy and will be the largest in New Zealand when complete.
+The Te Rāhui solar farm is a photovoltaic power station under construction in the Taupō District of New Zealand.
+It is being built on a 1022 hectare site 35 km east of Taupō.
+The farm is owned by Nova Energy and will be the largest in New Zealand when complete.

 The project applied for resource consent in September 2022.
 Resource consent was granted in November 2022.

 In July 2024 Nova announced that the farm would be called Te Rāhui and would be built in two stages.
 In December 2024 Nova announced that it had signed a joint venture agreement with Meridian Energy to build and operate the farm.

-The project will be built in two stages.
-Construction on the first stage began in August 2025, and it will begin operation in mid 2026.
+The project will be built in two stages of 200 MW capacity each.
+Construction on the first stage began in August 2025, and the first solar panels were installed in May 2026.
+Commissioning of the first stage is expected in 2027.